High Altitude Tips

-Don't let anything you hear about the mile-high altitude scare you.
+Denver really is a mile high, but most people don’t even notice the altitude difference.
 The air is just thinner and dryer.
 In fact, many people with respiratory problems move to Denver for the benefits of the dry air.
-Just follow these simple tips and you will very likely not even notice the difference.
+Follow these tips to stay happy and healthy.
 If you want to have a genuine high-altitude experience, check out these fun places.

 Before your trip to Denver, and while you are here, drinking plenty of water is the number one way to help your body adjust easily to our higher altitude.
 The low humidity in Colorado keeps the air dry, like the desert, so you need about twice as much water here as you would drink at home.